 However, there is one particular type of tail wag that means what most people think a tail wag means—that the dog is happy or friendly (or both).
 That type of wag is called a “circle wag” or, less commonly, the “propeller wag” or “helicopter tail”.
 Both terms are quite descriptive and mean that the tail is rotating at the base and that the tip is moving in a broad circle.
 I love to see circle wags because they tend to indicate such friendly, happy dogs.

-Most often, dogs will do circle wags if they are particularly overjoyed to see someone special, especially someone they haven’t seen recently.
+Most often, a dog will wag their tail in a circle if they are particularly overjoyed to see someone special, especially someone they haven’t seen recently.
 Many videos of reunions between military people returning from deployment and the dogs that stayed behind feature circle wags.
 Some dogs have this level of enthusiasm—and the corresponding circle wag—every time they greet members of their family no matter the length of the absence.

 Even though a circle wag is typically interpreted (and properly so) as a sign of friendliness and positive emotions, I’ve often wondered if even that isn’t an oversimplification.
 My inquiry stems from observations of a dog named Bugsy who I had many years ago.
 He loved to play with most other dogs and generally had good social skills when off leash with them.
 However, I had to work very hard to manage him around toys or food because his natural inclination was to be possessive of anything he considered valuable, and to act aggressively towards a dog or a person around his treasures.
 Additionally, until I put him through our Feisty Fidos program, he would bark, growl and lunge whenever he saw a dog while he was on a leash.
 To add to his list of issues, he exhibited signs of fearfulness in a lot of different situations.